sinanLab/cifar10_app/README.md

 ``conda env update -f environment.yml --prune``

 # run the main.py file
-make sure you are in the current directory where the main file is located, then run the following command in anaconda/ terminal.
+Make sure you are in the current directory where the main file is located, and then run the following command in the Anaconda terminal.

 ``python main.py``

 # CIFAR10_APP